 While JFK wasn’t claiming to be a donut when he famously stated “Ich bin ein Berliner,” we can understand any potential confusion on the matter.
 After all, Germany’s Krapfen are called Berliner Donuts outside of their home country.

-Similar to jelly donuts eaten around the world, Krapfen are yeasty pastries filled with jam, fried in oil and sprinkled with powdered sugar.
+Similar to other donuts eaten around the world, Krapfen are yeasty pastries filled with jam, fried in oil and sprinkled with powdered sugar.
 You can eat one for breakfast with coffee or as an afternoon snack.

 11. Kaiserschmarrn (Shredded Pancakes)